 Easter is almost here.
 For so many of you, Easter Sunday is only five days away.
-For Orthodox Christians like myself, it’s next weekend.
+For Orthodox Christians like myself, it’s the weekend next.
 And I can’t wait for it.
 Easter in Greece, is probably the biggest holiday (think bigger than Christmas).
 Nature looks its best, and lots of Greek people take advantage of that by celebrating outdoors with all the family – and I mean the whole family (including aunts, uncles, nieces and nephews that you might have seen only twice in your life)!

 Therefore, it kind of makes sense that most people I know, are not into decorating for Easter.
 Who can beat spring’s blossoms?
-However, everyone appreciates a beautiful dining setup, especially on a festive event.
-Therefore, Elisabeth and I, setup two different tablescapes in Elisabeth’s back garden, with nature in mind that can easily be done indoors or outdoors.
+However, everyone appreciates a beautiful Easter table dining setup, especially on a festive event.
+Therefore, Elisabeth and I, setup two different Easter tablescapes in Elisabeth’s back garden, with nature in mind that can easily be done indoors or outdoors.
 So take a minute’s break and see the photos we took that will fire up your imagination. 😉

 Elisabeth and I, wanted to keep things simple with just a few Easter decor staples, because after all spring nature has the lead role.
 The first table setting includes wild flowers Elisabeth picked in a nearby field – yellow daisies, red poppies and lavender from her planter pots.
 I put the daisies together in a glass vase in a wabi-sabi style manner, which basically highlights the beauty of imperfection.
 Really convenient if you ask me!

-How do to style an Easter table setting?
+How to style an Easter table setting?